All Episodes

 That's what Americans do.

-That's why America's already great.
+That's why America is already great.

-One way of weakening America and making it less great is if you start betraying those basic American traditions that have been bipartisan.
+One way of weakening America and making it less great is if you start betraying those basic American traditions that have been bipartisan and have helped to hold together this democracy now for well over two centuries.

 Now, if you look at all the president, the ex-president, former president, has a lot of explaining to do.